 Resume and Letter Go On Separate Pages

 Nothing looks more unprofessional than running these two documents together.
-It is fine to include them in the same job application package; in fact, that is the correct idea.
+It is fine to include them in the same job application package; that is the correct idea.
 However, do not write your cover letter in the top half of the page, with your resume following at the bottom half.
 No matter how much space is left at the end of your cover letter, start your resume on a separate page.

 Avoid Flowery Wording

-When writing either your resume or cover letter make sure you don’t use flowery or unnecessary language.
-Keep this in mind particularly when writing your introductory paragraph for your resume, as it is easy to get carried away with yourself and seem pompous.
+When writing either your resume or cover letter, make sure you don’t use flowery or unnecessary language.
+Keep this in mind, particularly when writing your introductory paragraph for your resume, as it is easy to get carried away with yourself and seem pompous.
 Keep your wording honest, easy to read, and humble.
 This doesn’t mean dumbing down your accomplishments or the importance of past positions you held, but instead keeping your writing respectable and appealing to a potential employer.

 Maintain Consistency at All Times

 If you can remain consistent over the course of your resume and cover letter, it shows real potential for you to be a reliable employee as well.
-For example, if you are going to abbreviate states and provinces, make sure that you follow through with this throughout your documents.
+For example, if you are going to abbreviate states and provinces, make sure you follow through with this throughout your documents.

 Make sure your writing is succinct for both of your job application documents.
 You do not want to drag on when explaining your job responsibilities.
 Keep everything brief and to the point.
-If your experience is in the same industry for the position in which you are applying, then the hiring manager should already know what each job entails.
+If your experience is in the same industry for the position you are applying for, then the hiring manager should already know what each job entails.
 The same goes for the introductory paragraph of your resume.
 One paragraph or half a dozen or so bullet points should be enough to capture you as a professional.

 If you need help, let us know.
 We can help you secure interviews and land an excellent position even in a challenging economy!